SEO for Next.js Explained with Tailwind

 Understand how to use metadata, JSON-LD, and semantics to improve ranking with Next.js.

-🔍 Why SEO is different in Next.js?
+🔍 Why is SEO different in Next.js?

 🛠️ How to configure metadata correctly